birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/design_methods_1_intro.md

 When designing a study, you need to:
 1. Clearly specify the **research question** in terms of a **causal estimand**
 2. This allows you to **choose an appropriate method** for this estimand, and to carefully interrogate the influence of biases using **sensitivity and quantitative bias analysis**. [[Igelström et al. 2022]](https://doi.org/10.1136/jech-2022-219267)

+## Groups of methods for causal effect estimation

+Methods for causal effect estimation can be broadly grouped into:
+* **Conventional methods**
+* **G-methods** (which address treatment-confounder feedback)
+* **Methods to address unobserved confounding** [no source]

+### Conditional v.s. marginal effect measures

+Different methods will produce effect measures that are **conditional** (specific to certain population) or **marginal** (relevant to whole population).

+**Non-collapsibility** refers to a phenomenon where a conditional effect measure differs from the marginal effect measure even in the absence of confounding.
+This is true for certain non-linear effect measures like the odds ratio
+* This may make conditional measures more **difficult to compare** between studies (since different studies typically adjust for different sets of covariates)
+* On the other hand, marginal effeccts may be **less transportable** between populations [[Vansteelandt and Keiding 2011]](https://doi.org/10.1093/aje/kwq474)

 ## What you shouldn't do: all possible confounders